 Introduction:

-Choosing public domain music scores that are appropriate for instruction and performance can be challenging.
-Quality of score, related genres, compositions by composers are just a few issues that can arise.
+Choosing public domain music scores that are appropriate for instruction and performance can be challenging..
+For example, users may want a a high quality score in a certain genre or by a specific composer, but it is often difficult to find these scores in the existing systems.
 Therefore, our group chose to focus on developing a system dealing with library informatics.
 Our group wanted to use a similarity heuristic combined with crowd sourcing to associate webpages on two separate sites.
 Through the development of a “Social Machine” and a “See Also” box, musicians are able to find similar pages on different sites based on multiple parameters.
-It adds value to the user allowing them to easily find the same music on different sites and creates better value on either site creating greater resource acquisition.
+It adds value to the user by allowing them to easily find the same music on different sites and it also improves both sites by creating greater resource acquisition.

 1. Use Case Development: